lnls-dig/openMMC/README.md

 	make [VERBOSE=1]

-Both a `.axf` file and a `.bin` file will be generated in the `out` folder.
+Both a `.elf` file and a `.bin` file will be generated in the `out` folder.
 You can use any one you prefer to program your processor.

 To clean the compilation files (binaries, objects and dependence files), just run